PAGE is a global research and capacity-building initiative for Policy Analysis on Growth and Employment.

 Through this flagship initiative, PEP has been providing multifaceted and comprehensive support to locally-led projects in developing countries since 2012.

-Thanks to funding from the Department for International Development (DFID) of the United Kingdom (UK Aid) and the International Development Research Centre (IDRC) of Canada, the first phase of PAGE (2012-2016) was very successful and the second phase (2016-2020) is now underway.
+Thanks to funding from the Department for International Development (DFID) of the United Kingdom (UK Aid) and the International Development Research Centre (IDRC) of Canada, the first PAGE program (2012-2016) was very successful and a second program (2016-2020) is now underway.

 In accordance to PEP’s core mission, the PAGE initiative includes an important capacity building component.
 Through this initiative, PEP allows numerous teams of researchers based in developing countries to benefit from PEP’s unique Grant Plus research support program as they conduct high quality and policy-engaged research projects.

-The success of the first phase of PAGE (65 projects) is evident in terms of research quality and policy impact, as demonstrated by the statistics below.
+The success of the first PAGE program (65 projects) is evident in terms of research quality and policy impact, as demonstrated by the statistics below.

 Impact of PAGE

 Research teams were selected on a highly competitive basis, through a series of open calls for proposals that were launched annually: in 2012, 2013 and 2014.
 While the calls were open to teams from all developing countries, priority was given to those from low-income economies, fragile and/or conflict states (LFCs).

 PEP selected 65 projects in 34 countries from more than 400 proposals submitted under the three PAGE calls.
 Of the 274 researchers supported, over half were women and almost half were based in LFCs.